-The son of an alleged Mafia associate was shot repeatedly outside his home in New York Wednesday.
+The son of an alleged Mafia associate was shot repeatedly outside his home in New York on Wednesday, July 11.
 Salvatore Zottola, 41, survived the attack, which was captured on surveillance video.
-The NYPD has released that footage in the hope that someone will recognize the gunman, who is still at-large.
+The NYPD released the footage in the hope that someone would recognize the gunman, who has not been caught.

 Here’s what you need to know.